A Guide for Understanding and Recognizing Emotional Infidelity

 How Emotional Infidelity Shows Up in the Body

-Somatic therapy looks at how emotions and experiences are stored in the body.
-Often, emotional infidelity can create physical tension, anxiety, nausea, migraines, flashbacks, nightmare, or even numbness.
-These emotional shifts may show up in your posture, breathing, or even muscle tightness.
+Somatic therapy focuses on how our emotions and experiences live in the body- not just in our thoughts.
+When emotional infidelity occurs, the impact isn’t only emotional; it can also show up physically.
+People may experience tension, anxiety, nausea, migraines, nightmares, flashbacks, or even a sense of numbness.
+These shifts can appear in subtle ways, like changes in posture, shallow breathing, or ongoing muscle tightness.

 Recognizing Emotional Infidelity